Complete guide to optimizing your SSD's performance on Windows

 Optimize SSD performance on Windows

-If you've upgraded to a solid-state drive, you've probably already noticed that your PC runs significantly faster than with a mechanical hard drive.
-Even so, An SSD that is not configured or maintained can perform far below its potential....and even wear out prematurely.
-Windows was designed from the beginning to work with traditional hard drives, and this is evident in some options that come enabled "by default."
+If you've upgraded to a solid-state drive (SSD), you've probably noticed that your PC runs significantly faster than with a mechanical hard drive.
+Even so, an unconfigured and poorly maintained SSD can perform well below its potential and even wear out prematurely.
+Windows was designed from the outset to work with traditional hard drives, and this is reflected in some options that are enabled by default.

 Why an SSD isn't optimized the same way as a hard drive

-This implies that Many "classic" Windows maintenance tools are designed for hard drives And they're pointless on a solid-state drive.
-This is the case with traditional defragmentation or certain third-party utilities that rearrange sectors to "speed up" data access, something critical on HDDs but irrelevant on SSDs, where access time is practically constant.
+This means that many "classic" Windows maintenance tools are designed for hard drives and are useless on a solid-state drive.
+This is the case with traditional defragmentation or certain third-party utilities that rearrange sectors to "speed up" data access, something critical on HDDs but irrelevant on SSDs, where access time is virtually constant.

 Updating SSD firmware: the step almost everyone forgets